BetonQuest/BetonQuest/docs/Documentation/Conversations.md

 The default configuration of BetonQuest sets the `default_interceptor` option to `packet,simple`.
 This means that it first tries to use the `packet` interceptor.
 If that fails it falls back to using the `simple` interceptor.

-BetonQuest adds following interceptors: `simple`, `packet` and `none`:
+### Chat Interceptor Types
+There are three build in interceptors from BetonQuest: `packet`, `simple` and `none`.

+We recommend the [packet](Compatibility.md#chat-interceptor-type-packet) interceptor that requires ProtocolLib.

-The `simple` interceptor works with every Spigot server but only supports very basic functionality and may not work with plugins like Herochat.
+The `simple` interceptor works with every Spigot server but only supports very basic functionality and may not work with plugins that use packets.

-The `packet` interceptor requires the ProtocolLib plugin to be installed.
-It will work well in any kind of situation.

 The `none` interceptor is an interceptor that won't intercept messages.
 That sounds useless until you have a conversation that you want to be excluded from interception.
 In this case you can just set `interceptor: none` inside your conversation file.